ASHutchinson/Analyzing-Airbnb-Rentals-in-Seattle-WA/README.md

 ## Overview:
 This project analyzed Seattle Airbnb listing data to try to find if there were patterns amongst successful properties.
+I tested whether the cleanliness rating for Entire Homes was higher than that for Private Rooms and compared the test results to Portland, OR and Vancouver, BC.

 ## Data:
 This data was found on [insideairbnb.com](http://insideairbnb.com/get-the-data.html)